Religion in Tajikistan

-Islam, the predominant religion throughout Central Asia, was brought to the region by the Arabs in the 7th century.
-Since that time, Islam has become an integral part of Tajik culture.
+Islam is the predominant religion in Tajikistan.

+Islam was brought to the region by the Arabs in the 7th century.
+Since that time, it has become an integral part of Tajik culture.
 Tajikistan is a secular country, but the post-Soviet era has seen a marked increase in religious practice in the country.
-The majority of Tajikistan's Muslims adhere to the Sunni branch of Islam, and a smaller group belongs to the Shia branch of Islam.
+The majority of Tajikistan's Muslims adhere to the Sunni branch of Islam, and a smaller group (mostly in Gorno-Badakhshan in the east) belong to the Shia branch of Islam.
 The Russian Orthodox faith is the most widely practiced of other religions, although the Russian community shrank significantly in the early 1990s.
 Some other small Christian groups now enjoy relative freedom of worship.
 Tajikistan also has a small Jewish community.

 Islam

 Sunni Islam is, by far, the most widely practiced religion in Tajikistan.
-According to a 2009 U.S. State Department release, the population of Tajikistan is 98% Muslim (approximately 95% Sunni and 3% Shia).
+According to academics in 2022, the population of Tajikistan is 96% Muslim (mainly Hanafi Sunni with a small population of Ismaili Shia).
 The Sunni branch of Islam has a 1,200-year-old tradition among the sedentary population of Central Asia, including the Tajiks with some Sufi orders.
 A small minority group, the Pamiris, are members of a much smaller denomination of Shia Islam, Ismailism, which first won adherents in Central Asia in the early 10th century.
 Despite persecution, Ismailism has survived in the remote Pamir Mountains.